LLCoelh0/Desafio-Tunts.Rocks-2024/README.md

 Python file and the values will calculate and updated in the specific worksheet and will create a log file with all steps of the application for further verification by the judges.

-I choose to not work with functions since the script was too much simple to use functions